In an effort to reduce spam, only the first part of staff emails have been listed, which can be followed by @kelownaartgallery.com

 Joshua Desnoyers, Marketing and Events Coordinator

-Joshua Desnoyers recently joined the Kelowna Art Gallery as Marketing and Events Coordinator.
+Joshua Desnoyers joined the Kelowna Art Gallery as Marketing and Events Coordinator in 2012.
 He spearheads the public relations, advertising and social media efforts, assists with the development of sponsorship opportunities, and coordinates gallery openings, events, and facility rentals.

-Prior to moving to Kelowna, Joshua was the Tourism Marketing Specialist at the Vancouver Art Gallery, and received the Tourism BC “Marketing Campaign of the Year” award while working as marketing lead at the Van Dop Arts & Cultural Guide to BC.
+Prior to moving to Kelowna, Joshua was the Tourism Marketing Specialist at the Vancouver Art Gallery, and also worked with a team that was awarded the Tourism BC “Marketing Campaign of the Year” while at the Van Dop Arts & Cultural Guide to BC.
 Most recently, he managed sales and marketing efforts at Backroad Mapbooks, a best-selling Canadian outdoor recreation series.
 He served as hospitality and events manager at Hillside Estate Winery on the Naramata Bench, and has a background in the media sector, which served him well during his time with Sun FM in the South Okanagan.

 Brenda Feist, Education Coordinator